Generate. Compose. Test. Optimise. Ship.

 Things worth knowing

-AI-builders shipping LLM features in tools like Cursor and Claude Code — and anyone writing prompts as part of their actual job, not as a side hobby.
+AI-builders shipping LLM features in tools like Cursor and Claude Code, and anyone writing prompts as part of their job.
 If you've ever shipped a prompt that worked in dev and broke in production, or you're worried you might, you're in the right place.

 A real one.
-Each generation produces an orchestrator and 4–7 specialist sub-agents, with full system prompts (role, success criteria, phased instructions, rules, output formats, self-verification, worked examples).
+Each generation produces an orchestrator and 4–7 specialist sub-agents, each with a full system prompt: role, success criteria, phased instructions, rules, output format, self-verification, worked examples.
 Sub-agents have JSON handoff contracts and routing for failures.
-You can export the whole bundle as .claude/agents/ files for Claude Code, or as a markdown bundle for any other framework.
-If you're skeptical: the homepage's Cultural Research Lead example was generated in about 60 seconds — scroll up, click “Preview a sample agent” to read one of its full system prompts.
+Export the whole bundle as .claude/agents/ files for Claude Code, or as a markdown bundle for any other framework.
+Skeptical?
+The Cultural Research Lead example on this page was generated in about 60 seconds — click “Preview a sample agent” to read a full system prompt.

-Almost certainly.
-Generated prompts are model-aware — they're written differently for Anthropic, OpenAI, Google, Meta, and DeepSeek because each family parses instructions differently.
-Rule files export as .cursorrules for Cursor and CLAUDE.md for Claude Code with no manual fixing.
-Visual prompts use the exact syntax each platform expects.
-If something doesn't work in your specific setup, file an issue and we'll fix it.
-Edge cases are where the platform improves fastest.
+Most likely.
+Generated prompts are written for the model family you're targeting — Anthropic, OpenAI, Google, Meta, DeepSeek — because each parses instructions differently.
+Rule files export as .cursorrules and CLAUDE.md with no manual fixing.
+Visual prompts use the syntax each platform expects.
+If something doesn't work in your setup, file an issue and we'll fix it — edge cases are where the platform improves fastest.

-In plain English: it tries to break your prompt before your users do.
-It throws weird, malicious, ambiguous, or just plain awkward inputs at your prompt and tells you exactly what fell over and why.
-Specifically, seven categories: normal cases, edge cases, minimal input, ambiguous input, out-of-scope requests, adversarial attacks (prompt injection, jailbreaks, format breaking), and complex multi-part requests.
-Every output is scored across four weighted dimensions — Goal Adherence, Instruction Following, Format Compliance, Output Quality — and labelled with a verdict band from NEEDS WORK to EXCELLENT.
-Adversarial scoring is inverted: refusing a prompt injection scores high, complying scores low.
-Clarifying questions are evaluated for whether they're appropriate, not penalised for existing.
+It tries to break your prompt before your users do.
+It throws weird, malicious, ambiguous and awkward inputs at it and tells you what fell over and why.
+Seven categories: normal, edge cases, minimal input, ambiguous input, out-of-scope requests, adversarial attacks (injection, jailbreaks, format breaking), and complex multi-part requests.
+Every output is scored on four weighted dimensions — Goal Adherence, Instruction Following, Format Compliance, Output Quality — and given a verdict band from NEEDS WORK to EXCELLENT.
+Adversarial scoring is inverted: refusing an injection scores high, complying scores low.
+Clarifying questions are judged on whether they're appropriate, not penalised for existing.